FrancesCoronel/personal-website-v3/_posts/2014-10-17-long-lighthearted-lists.md

 -   May 2013 - I learned about coding bootcamps and what they were.
 The first bootcamps I heard about were App Academy and Dev Bootcamp.
-I then decide I’m not prepared for that sort of thing yet because it looked beyond my skills at the time.
+I then decide I'm not prepared for that sort of thing yet because it looked beyond my skills at the time.
--   November 2013 - I decide I’m going to apply to bootcamps and attend one over the summer because I feel more prepared for interviewing.
+-   November 2013 - I decide I'm going to apply to bootcamps and attend one over the summer because I feel more prepared for interviewing.
 I then decide I want to attend a bootcamp that focuses on JavaScript and/or Python.